awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 E: Subscription definition
 A list of subscriptions that enable communication using MQTT messages\.
 A subscription defines:
 + A message source and message target\.
 These can be devices, Lambda functions, connectors, AWS IoT Core, and the local shadow service\.
-+ A topic \(or subject\) that's used to filter messages\.
++ A topic or subject that's used to filter messages\.
 For more information, see [Managed Subscriptions in the MQTT Messaging Workflow](gg-sec.md#gg-msg-workflow)\.

 F: Connector definition
 A list of connectors that run locally on the core, with associated configuration data\.
 For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](connectors.md)\.

 G: Device definition
-A list of AWS IoT Core things \(devices\) that are members of the AWS IoT Greengrass group, with associated configuration data\.
+A list of AWS IoT things \(devices\) that are members of the Greengrass group, with associated configuration data\.
 For more information, see [Devices in AWS IoT Greengrass](#devices)\.

 H: Resource definition
-A list of local resources, machine learning resources, and secret resources on the AWS IoT Greengrass core, with associated configuration data\.
+A list of local resources, machine learning resources, and secret resources on the Greengrass core, with associated configuration data\.
 For more information, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md), [Perform Machine Learning Inference](ml-inference.md), and [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.

-When deployed, the AWS IoT Greengrass group definition, Lambda functions, connectors, resources, and subscription table are copied to an AWS IoT Greengrass core device\.
+When deployed, the Greengrass group definition, Lambda functions, connectors, resources, and subscription table are copied to the core device\.
 For more information, see [Deploy AWS IoT Greengrass Groups to an AWS IoT Greengrass Core](deployments.md)\.

 ## Devices in AWS IoT Greengrass<a name="devices"></a>

-An AWS IoT Greengrass group can contain two types of device:
+A Greengrass group can contain two types of AWS IoT device:

 Greengrass core
 A Greengrass core is a device that runs the AWS IoT Greengrass Core software, which allows it to communicate directly with AWS IoT Core and the AWS IoT Greengrass service\.
 A core has its own device certificate used for authenticating with AWS IoT Core\.
 It has a device shadow and an entry in the AWS IoT Core registry\.
 Greengrass cores run a local Lambda runtime, deployment agent, and IP address tracker that sends IP address information to the AWS IoT Greengrass service to allow Greengrass devices to automatically discover their group and core connection information\.
 For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.